openlcb/OpenLCB_Single_Thread/examples/AVR2ServoNIO/README.md

    Positions cabe set to angles 0-180
    The 0 and 180 end-points of the servos can be configured.
-* N i/o channels, each of which can be an input or an output, If an output it may be solid, pulse or flashing.
+* N i/o channels, each of which can be an input or an output, If an output it may be solid, pulse or flashing, and consumes an on- and 0ff-event.
+   If an input it produces an on- and off-event, which may each be delayed.
+The
+     inputs can be with or with pullups, inverted or not, or can be toggle.

 It demonstrates:
 * CDI